wso2/vagrant-sp/README.md

 ## How to run the Vagrantfile

-1. Follow the instructions in this repository to build the WSO2 Stream Processor 4.0.0 and MySQL Vagrant boxes.
+1. Follow the instructions in this repository to build the WSO2 Stream Processor 4.0.0 and MYSQL Vagrant boxes.

 ```
     https://github.com/wso2/vagrant-boxes